Portugal - Country Commercial Guide

 Opportunities

 The gap between Portuguese grain consumption and production continues to expand.
-Given the small size of the domestic grain crop, Portugal has a grain deficit of nearly 3.5 million metric tons (MMT).
+Given the small size of the domestic grain crop, Portugal has a grain deficit of over 3.5 million metric tons (MMT).
 Bulk commodity trading companies based in the Iberian Peninsula are the main gateway to the market of Portuguese feed and food grains.
-With an estimated consumption of 3.3 MMT, the Portuguese compound feed industry is the primary grain buyer.
-Grains represent nearly 60%of the feed formula.
+With an estimated consumption of nearly 3.5 MMT, the Portuguese compound feed industry is the primary grain buyer.
+Grains represent nearly 60% of the feed formula.
 The country’s compound feed production declined until 2015 when a combination of favorable input prices and increased efficiencies due to industry consolidation resulted in higher compound feed production levels.
-Since January 2022, the phase-out of the EU’s 25% duty on U.S. corn has opened export opportunities for corn and other U.S. feed ingredients, such as corn processing by-products (DDGS).
 The U.S. also exports wheat, including durum wheat, to Portugal, with export opportunities depending on competition from other origins.

 Seafood